Today’s Topic: Pre-Performance Anxiety and What You Can Do About It

 I actually have a pre-race mental strategy planner that you can download for free that goes into more of the questions that you want to ask yourself, and some suggestions of what to put in there.
 You can download that for free at here, and you can just go ahead and grab that, and that can get you started.

 What Makes Your Body Feel Good?

 Okay, so back to food.
-Once you’ve got your eating kind of sorted out, or the fact that you’re going to feel nauseous, once you’ve accepted that, that’s one thing.
-Then the best thing to do in your plan, is figure out what makes your body feel good.
+Once you’ve got your eating sorted out, or the fact that you’re going to feel nauseous, once you’ve accepted that, that’s one thing.
+Then, the best thing to do in your plan is to figure out what makes your body feel good.
 Then you have to trust that you can eat that and you can still perform well even if you’re a little nervous about it.

 Look back to when you did perform well, what did you eat?
 When did you perform horribly and feel too full, what did you eat then?
 Figure out the clues, what should we be eating, and then just have that be the plan.